programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 Folium creates interactive maps.
 Users can zoom in and out; using their mouse, they can move the map around to examine the area(s) in which they are most interested.

-Before we talk about why this map is so uniform (and thus not terribly useful), let me briefly describe the different parameters that are being passed to the choropleth method.
-I've added line numbers to help with the explanation.
+Before explaining why the colors on this map are so uniform (and thus not terribly useful), let me briefly describe the different parameters that are being passed to the choropleth method:

 Here's the code:
 ```python